History of Ferencvárosi TC: 1970s

 In the 1970s, Ferencváros won the Hungarian League only once, in 1976, but were more successful in the Hungarian Cup, which they won four times (1972, 1974, 1976, and 1978).

 Ferencváros entered the 1970–71 Inter-Cities Fairs Cup.
 In the first round, Ferencváros lost 1–0 to Liverpool in Liverpool, England.
-At home Ferencváros drew (1–1) with Liverpool which resulted their farewell from the Inter-Cities Fairs Cup.
+At home, Ferencváros drew (1–1) with Liverpool which resulted their farewell from the Inter-Cities Fairs Cup.

 Ferencváros participated in the first edition of the UEFA Cup, the 1971–72 UEFA Cup.
 In the first round, Ferencváros drew (1–1) with Fenerbahçe at the Şükrü Saracoğlu Stadium, in Istanbul, Turkey on 14 September 1971.
-At home Ferencváros beat Fenerbahçe 3–1 on 29 September 1971.
-In the second round, on 20 October 1971 Ferencváros beat Panionios NFC 6–0 at home.
+At home, Ferencváros beat Fenerbahçe 3–1 on 29 September 1971.
+In the second round, on 20 October 1971 Ferencváros beat Panionios 6–0 at home.
 The return match was cancelled, scheduled 4 November 1971.
 In the third round, Ferencváros drew with Eintracht Braunschweig in Braunschweig, West Germany on 24 November 1971.
-At home Ferencváros won the return match by 5–2 on 8 December 1971.
+At home, Ferencváros won the return match by 5–2 on 8 December 1971.
 On 9 March 1972, Ferencváros lost 2–1 to Željezničar at home.
 3–3 On 22 March 1972, Ferencváros won 2–1 in Sarajevo, Yugoslavia.
 On penalty shoot-out Ferencváros won 5–4.
-In the semi-finals Ferencváros drew (2–2) with Wolverhampton Wanderers F.C. at home, and lost 2–1 in Wolverhampton, England.
+In the semi-finals, Ferencváros drew (2–2) with Wolverhampton Wanderers F.C. at home, and lost 2–1 in Wolverhampton, England.

 Ferencváros entered the 1972–73 UEFA Cup Winners' Cup season.
 In the first round, Ferencváros lost Floriana 0–1, in Malta.
 On the return match Ferencváros won 6–0 and qualified for the next round.
-In the second round Ferencváros beat Sparta Prague 2–0 at home, but Ferencváros lost 4–1 on the return match and were eliminated from the UEFA Cup Winners' Cup.
+In the second round, Ferencváros beat Sparta Prague 2–0 at home, but Ferencváros lost 4–1 on the return match and were eliminated from the UEFA Cup Winners' Cup.

 Ferencváros entered the 1973–74 UEFA Cup.
 On 19 September 1973, Ferencváros lost 1–0 to Gwardia Warszawa at home.
 On 3 October 1973, Ferencváros were beaten 2–1 in Warsaw, Poland.

 Ferencváros participated in the 1974–75 UEFA Cup Winners' Cup season.
 In the first round, Ferencváros beat Cardiff City 2–0 at home.
 The return match was won by Ferencváros 4–1 in Cardiff, Wales.
 In the second round, Ferencváros drew (1–1) with Liverpool at Anfield, in Liverpool, England.
 On the return match, the result was a goalless draw which resulted the qualification of Ferencváros for the next round.
 In the quarter-finals, Ferencváros beat Malmö FF 3–1 in Malmö, Sweden.
 On the return match, Ferencváros drew with Malmö (1–1).
 In the semi-finals, Ferencváros beat Red Star Belgrade 2–1 at home.
-On the return match Ferencváros drew with Red Star Belgrade (2–2) in Belgrade, Yugoslavia.
-In the final Ferencváros lost 3–0 to Dynamo Kyiv.
+On the return match, Ferencváros drew with Red Star Belgrade (2–2) in Belgrade, Yugoslavia.
+In the final, Ferencváros lost 3–0 to Dynamo Kyiv.